csc-training/summerschool/gpu/docs/07-multi-gpu.md

 ```
 * between AMD GPUs, the peer access is always enabled (if supported)

-# GPU-GPU Communication through MPI

-* CUDA/ROCm aware MPI libraries support direct GPU-GPU transfers
-    * can take a pointer to device buffer (avoids host/device data copies)
-* currently no GPU support for custom MPI datatypes (must use a
-  datatype representing a contiguous block of memory)
-    * data packing/unpacking must be implemented application-side on GPU
-* on LUMI, enable on runtime by `export MPICH_GPU_SUPPORT_ENABLED=1`
-* having a fallback for pinned host staging buffers is a good idea.

 # Peer to Peer Communication

 * devices have separate memories